Provable Filter for Real-world Graph Clustering: Introduction

-Existing methods face two basic but fatal problems.
-The first is the heterophily problem.
-Most methods assume that homophilic is a key characteristic in graphs, i.e., connected nodes are from the same cluster, and ignore the heterophilic graph, i.e., connected nodes are from different clusters.
-Heterophilic graphs are ubiquitous in practice \cite{H2GCN}.
-Methods intended for homophilic graphs are not effective in general, and a stacked MLP can even outperform many GNNs in heterophilic situations \cite{zhu2020beyond}.
-In practice, the graph inherently encompasses both homophilous and heterophilous neighbors, exhibiting structural disparity \cite{EERM}.
-Consequently, methods that capture either low-frequency information in homophilic graphs or high-frequency information in heterophilic graphs are rather limited, inevitably resulting in the loss of information.
-The second problem is that most clustering methods simply apply local graph convolution and fail to capture global structure information \cite{li2018deeper}.
-Local information aggregation would become less useful when low-degree nodes have limited neighborhoods, and global information propagation would be crucial for heterophilic graphs \cite{Global-hete}.
+Existing methods encounter two fundamental yet critical problems.
+The first issue is heterophily \cite{guo2025disentangling}.
+Most methods assume that homophily is a key graph property, where connected nodes belong to the same cluster, while ignoring heterophilic graphs, in which connected nodes belong to different clusters.
+Heterophilic graphs are common in practice \cite{H2GCN,fangbenefits}.
+Methods designed for homophilic graphs are generally ineffective, and stacked MLPs can even outperform many GNNs in heterophilic settings \cite{H2GCN}.
+In practice, graphs inherently contain both homophilous and heterophilous neighbors, displaying structural heterogeneity \cite{EERM}.
+Consequently, methods that capture only low-frequency information in homophilic graphs or high-frequency information in heterophilic graphs are limited, inevitably leading to information loss.
+This limitation substantially restricts the practical applicability of current graph learning techniques.
+The second issue is that most clustering methods rely solely on local graph convolution, failing to capture global structural information \cite{li2018deeper}.
+Local information aggregation becomes less effective when low-degree nodes have limited neighborhoods, while global information propagation is crucial for heterophilic graphs \cite{Global-hete}.